t-will-gillis/automate-the-org/.github/templates/pr_template_add_update.md

 ### Configuration required

 1. **Review configurations** in the files shown, and note especially the explanations in the files themselves:
     - `github-actions/workflows/add-update-label-weekly.yml`
       - Adjust cron schedule as needed for your project https://crontab.cronhub.io/
       - Update `if: github.repository == 'hackforla/repo-name'`
       - Double-check the version in `uses: hackforla/automate-the-org/add-update-label-weekly@v0`
     - `github-actions/workflow-configs/add-update-label-weekly-config.yml`
       - Review `timeframes:`, `projectBoard:` column-status names, and the `required:` and `ignored:` labels.
     - `github-actions/workflow-configs/templates/add-update-instructions-template.md`
       - Update `<teamSlackChannel>`
       - Otherwise, we recommend keeping this version but of course it can be edited as needed
     - `github-actions/workflow-configs/_data/label-directory.yml`
-     - Make sure that your actual label names are reflected here.
+      - Make sure that your `label-directory.yml` file maps these `keys`:
-     - Do not change the label `keys`.
+      - Required `keys` needed by automation:
+        - `statusUpdated` --> "Status: Updated" _(confirm)_
+        - statusInactive1 --> _none found: should be "Status: To Update!"_
+        - statusInactive2 --> "2 Weeks Inactive" _(confirm)_
+      - key used in message template:
+        - statusHelpWanted --> "Help Wanted"  _(confirm)_
+      - `keys` signalling automation to skip issue:
+        - draft  --> "draft"  _(confirm)_
+        - er --> _none found yet_
+        - epic --> "epic"  _(confirm)_
+        - dependency --> "Dependency"  _(confirm)_
+        - complexity0 --> _none found: should be "Complexity: Prework"_

 3. **Test in dry-run mode**
    - Go to Actions tab → "Add Update Label Weekly"